lmondada/dphil-thesis/content/06_conclusion/01_pattern.md

 automaton-based approach of {{% reflink "chap:matching" %}} and its scaling to a very large number of patterns, with a more expressive pattern language and support for non-linear types as well as persistent graph rewriting.
-An implementation of this is currently being worked on in the open source portmatching project, available on [GitHub](https://github.com/lmondada/portmatching).
+An implementation of this is currently being worked on in the open-source portmatching project, available on [GitHub](https://github.com/lmondada/portmatching).